-Thankfully, there are some things you can do to keep your running costs down and, Hydropool Surrey has put together a list of things you can do to keep your hot tub electricity bill low over winter.
+Thankfully, there are some things you can do to keep your running costs down and, Hydropool Surrey has put together a list of things you can do to keep your hot tub electricity costs low over winter.

 Use a quality hot tub cover

 Although from the outside the majority of hot tub covers will look the same, the truth is they can actually be made quite differently.
 Whilst it may be tempting to choose a cheaper hot tub cover ultimately, it is worth spending a little bit more on this.

 Poor quality covers let out more heat, which can mean that you’re spending money heating the air rather than just the water.
 So, picking a quality cover with features such as inner insulation is an easy way to immediately cut hot tub costs in the winter months.

 Turn off hot tub extras

 There are so many different functions that your luxury hot tub will have, from LED lights to high power air jets, all of which will use extra electricity to power.
 Of course, all of these features are part of your hot tub experience, but be smart about it when you turn them on.

 Really, you don’t need to leave any of these extras on when you aren’t in the hot tub.
 Try to ensure that you always turn off any additional features when your hot tub is not in use, this is key in keeping energy costs down and can make a huge difference.

 All good hot tubs will enable you to raise the water temperature to 40°C. This is often considered to be the perfect temperature over winter months and is brilliant when you’re relaxing in your tub.

 However, maintaining this high temperature will use a lot of energy.
 Then what is the minimum temperature for a hot tub in winter?